 Early Learning Coalition of Alachua County

+The Early Learning Coalition of Alachua County (ELC) serves as a resource to families and child care providers.
 ELC’s School Readiness programs offer qualified parents the opportunity to access affordable, quality child care, allowing them to work and contribute to the community while being assured their children are safe and well cared for.
-Direct child care services are delivered through a comprehensive network of more than 100 contracted child care providers, including licensed centers, family child care homes, school-based programs, and faith-based programs throughout Alachua County.

 At the CHILD Center, ELC, together with UF’s Anita Zucker Center for Excellence in Early Childhood Studies, are working to apply the Zucker Center’s Practice Based Coaching Model at many of the ELC provider sites, and to transform the access and quality of professional development available to early childhood education and care providers across the state.